Artist Grant Opportunities

 Andrew Taylor blogs on the business of nonprofit arts management.
 He is director of the Bolz Center for Arts Administration, an MBA degree program and research center in the University of Wisconsin-Madison School of Business.

-Sergio Muñoz Sarmiento, associate director of the Volunteer Lawyers for the Arts in New York City, explores the relationship between art and law.
+Sergio Muñoz Sarmiento, former associate director of the Volunteer Lawyers for the Arts in New York City, explores the relationship between art and law.

 Createquity explores the intersection of the arts with a wide range of topics including politics, economics, philanthropy, leadership, research and urban planning.
 Ian David Moss started blogging when he was first-year student in the MBA program at the Yale School of Management.
 Now he's a Rhode Island-based arts consultant.
 A great source of next generation ideas.